malb/oxford-lattice-school-lessons/README.md

 3. Given an LWE instance, mount the best attack according to the model
 4. (opt) Improve the previous by introducing a pruned enumeration on the whole lattice after BKZ reduction
-5. (opt) Improve the following using more clever stategies
+5. (opt) Improve the following using more clever strategies
 6. (opt) Get your name up there [https://www.latticechallenge.org/lwe_challenge/challenge.php]

 ## Other ##